-Changing your department names form Software Development and IT operations and moving them to a co-located zone with a pool table, open plan kitchen and bean bags and then calling them DevOps is not really going to make your customers any happier.
+Changing your department names form Software Development and IT operations and moving them to a co-located zone with a pool & Ping Pong tables, open plan kitchens and bean bags then calling them DevOps is not really going to make your customers any happier.

-Jobs for DevOps engineers are nothing more than a sign that the industry has yet again adopted some cool buzzword and appended it to other keywords and now we have a whole new name for something!
-It now seems to describe something thats cool and hot, unfortunately in reality it doesn’t exist.
-The industry is still searching for the WordPress Ninja and the C++ Samurai!
+Job adverts for DevOps engineers are nothing more than a sign that the industry has yet again adopted some cool buzzword and appended it to other keywords and now we have a whole new name for something!
+In an attempt to describe something that's cool and hot.
+Unfortunately, in

 If an organisation has a DevOps team, comprised of DevOps engineers then what has happened to the multi discipline aspect of what DevOps is supposed to encompass?

 If an organisation has actually implemented such a concept as a DevOps team, effectively all they wouldâ€™ve done, is effectively renamed the IT Operations department to some more cooler and down with kids term!
 However, I fear that the

 It is due to the compartmentalisation of organisations that we believe work can easily be carved up into discrete packages and passed through production line process, whereby discrete units of work are passed between each functional unit.

 It may not be a perfect process, but in some respects, tends to work (pun not intended)

 It is commonly believed that by following a process that we don't need to communicate.
 It is that concept that brings about the problems.
 The major problem that DevOps ideology attempts to address is the breakdown of communication in organisations.

 This all seemingly falls in place, until the organisation seeks to engage in project work.
 Project work in organisations is tough and one of the biggest challenges is that of finding and assigning adequate resources.